junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Lucifer narrows his eyes.
 "I know what you're doing, Dean.
 Taking me for a pest control, really?"

-Dean shrugs nonchalantly.
+Dean shrugs.
 "You get a free meal, I get a clean house.
 Call it mutual benefit."

 Lucifer hums carelessly.
 "What if I want a bigger free meal?
 It's very tempting that you have all those ghosting friends wander around, you know?"

 "Out of the question, you hear me?"
 Dean snaps.
 "You touch them, we burn your wings extra crispy, throw you back to the Cage, the whole set."

 Lucifer holds up two hands casually.
-"What if I say I take one of them, say, your least favorite one, that old drunken hunter, what's his name?
+"What if I say I take one of them, say, your least favorite one, that old drunken hunter always sitting in the corner, what's his name?
 Yeah right, you don't even know.
 What about I take him, and I heal your beloved angel?
 That's a good enough deal, isn't it?"

 Dean bites his tongue, silently hating himself.

+Of course he can't say yes, but he can't say no, either.

 Lucifer studies his face, starts laughing.
 "Actually you know what, that deal is too good to be true, what about I take two of those nameless old drunks, and you get your Castiel back?
 You see where I'm getting at?"

 Dean can't trust his voice right now, so he just glares at the Devil.

-"Dad did the same thing in Sodom, and you know what that taught us?"
+"Dad did the same thing in Sodom, fifty righteous men blabla, then forty-five, dropping all the way to ten, and you know what that taught us?"
 Lucifer says joyfully.
 "Everything has a price.
-Just depend on how much you are willing to pay."
+Just depend on how much you are willing to pay.
+That makes everything negotiable."

 The Devil looks at him right in the eyes, smiling sweetly.
 "So, Dean, how much are you willing to pay for your beloved angel, exactly?
 A shilling?
 A pound?
-Pay with your own life is too easy, what about those other humans?
+Pay with your own life is too easy because you don't think it worth anything, what about those other humans?
 What about your proxy Dad or your dear Daddy and Mommy?
 Or your brother?
 Or, let's face it, none of the above, nothing at all?
 Maybe, the reason why you find it so difficult to face him, is because you know, you'd risk him for everything, but you're not really risking anything for him.
 Aren't you the most hypocritical man in the world, Dean?"

 Dean swallows violently, eyes stinging.
 "Shut up!
 You shut up!" he shouts uncontrollably.